Last updated on .

 St. Paul’s Cathedral

 St. Paul’s Cathedral is on the south side of Temple Bar.
 This massive Anglican cathedral is the seat of the Bishop of London.
-It’s one of the most incredible buildings in the city.
+It’s one of the most iconic buildings in the city.

 St. Paul's Cathedral in the City of London, England